commercialhaskell/stack/FAQ.md

 default settings have trouble with images this big.
 Finally, this is currently only supported with a Docker daemon running directly on the host (so boot2docker will not work).

+You can also add the `stack` tool into an existing docker image that you have.
+There is an example Dockerfile that does this

+    cp /etc/docker/haskell-stack/Dockerfile ./
+    docker build -t haskell-stack:7.8 .